 All legal costs associated with litigation are expensed as incurred.
 Litigation is inherently unpredictable.
 However, we believe that we have valid defenses with respect to the legal matters pending against us.
-It is possible, nevertheless, that our consolidated financial position, cash flows or results of operations could be negatively affected by an unfavorable resolution of one or more of such proceedings, claims or investigations.
+It is possible, nevertheless, that our consolidated financial position, cash flows or results of operations could be negatively affected in any particular period by an unfavorable resolution of one or more of such proceedings, claims or investigations.